 By designing and conducting our programs during the summer semester, our program team and coaches have gained many new insights into how to collaborate in a virtual learning environment.
 These insights will now be incorporated into the next iteration of our Design Thinking programs in the winter semester.
 Prof. Uli Weinberg and Dr. Claudia Nicolai, for example, share our first experiences with creative teamwork in virtual space in the HPI podcast "Neuland".

 Of course, we also work together with an exciting portfolio of partner organizations from corporations, medium-sized companies, NGOs and public institutions in the virtual space.
-This semester organizations such as IEEE, Roche Pharma, H&M beyond and the city of Potsdam have prepared design challenges for our students.
+Last semester organizations such as IEEE, Roche Pharma, H&M beyond and the city of Potsdam had prepared design challenges for our students.

 Dates Design Thinking Basic Track

 The semester starts with a Welcome Day on October 30, 2020.
 We will give you a digital on-boarding so that all participants can familiarize themselves with our digital working environment.

 We will maintain our two weekly Basic Track program dates, Tuesdays and Fridays.
 On these two days we will meet in our virtual work environment.